haroldship/masters-thesis-knowledge-info/README.md

  - [ ] Method: 4.5: add a step to compute lambda_p
  - [ ] Method: 4.6: reword last sentence
  - [ ] Method: Add computing and technical issues and solutions: time, AWS, etc. move from wherever.
- - [ ] Results: 5.1 drift needs to be seen in relation to square
  - [ ] Results: convergence rates
  - [ ] 5.2/5.3 describe what's in the tables and make a plot (log-log?)
  - [ ] "negative polynomial order" <-- check